LOCAL MASK ORDER RESCINDED

-We do instruct and strongly recommend that guests who are not fully vaccinated bring a mask to use anywhere on property, especially when social distancing outside is unachievable.
+Safari West will follow this guideline.
+Effective February 16th masks are not required indoors or outdoors for vaccinated guests and individuals.
+We do require and strongly recommend that guests who are not fully vaccinated bring a mask to use anywhere on property, especially when social distancing outside is unachievable.
+Anyone who wishes to continue to wear a mask can certainly do so on a voluntary basis.

 Safari Tour Truck and Number of Guests: